ircv3/ircv3-specifications/extensions/setname.md

 When enabled, servers MUST provide a `NAMELEN` token in `RPL_ISUPPORT` with the maximum allowed length for realnames.

-This client-to-server `SETNAME` command looks as follows:
+The client-to-server `SETNAME` command looks as follows:

     SETNAME :realname goes here